awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 [//]: # (utils.data-vpc)
 # DataVpc

-Amazon VPC optimized for data environments.
+Amazon VPC optimized for data solutions.

 ## Overview

-`DataVpc` construct provides a standard Amazon VPC with best practices for security and data environments implementations:
+`DataVpc` construct provides a standard Amazon VPC with best practices for security and data solutions implementations:
 - The VPC is created with public and private subnets across 3 availability zones (1 of each per AZ) and 3 NAT gateways.
 - VPC CIDR mask should be larger than 28.
 The CIDR is split between public and private subnets with private subnets being twice as large as public subnet.
 - The flow logs maaged by a dedicated least-privilege IAM Role.
 The role can be customized.